-The following table summarizes the weighted-average assumptions relating to our PSUs for the three months ended March 31, 2023:
+The following table summarizes the weighted-average assumptions relating to our PSUs:

-Three Months Ended
+Three Month s Ended

-March 31, 2023
+March 31, 2024 March 31, 2023

-Expected term in years 2.7
+Expected term in years 2.7 2.7

-Volatility 47.5 %
+Volatility 45.5 % 47.5 %

-Risk-free interest rate 4.6 %
+Risk-free interest rate 4.5 % 4.6 %

-Dividend rate
+Dividend rate %

-We granted approximately 0.3 million shares of PSU awards with a grant date fair value of \$90.96 per share to certain of our executives during the first quarter of 2023.
+We granted approximately 0.3 million shares of PSU awards with a weighted-average grant date fair value of \$98.19 and \$90.96 per share to certain of our executives during the first quarter of 2024 and 2023, respectively.
 The grant date fair value of these awards was determined using a Monte Carlo simulation pricing model.
-None of these PSU awards were vested or forfeited during the nine months ended September 30, 2023.
+Approximately 0.1 million shares of PSU awards vested during the three months ended March 31, 2024.
+No shares of PSU awards were forfeited during the three months ended March 31, 2024 and 2023.

-As of September 30, 2023, total compensation expense related to unvested PSUs that were granted to certain of our executives, but not yet recognized, was \$19.4 million.
-This expense is expected to be amortized on a graded vesting method over a weighted-average vesting period of 2.4 years.
+As of March 31, 2024, total compensation expense related to unvested PSUs that were granted to certain of our executives, but not yet recognized, was \$38.7 million.
+This expense is expected to be amortized on a graded vesting method over a weighted-average vesting period of 2.5 years.